• Skip to main content

 Loose stool with blood in it can be a cause for concern.

 Blood in your cats stool is a concerning sight.
 It’s not that uncommon and not an immediate time to panic.
 There may be a simple explanation.
-For example, the reason your cat may have blood in their poop may be caused by the fact that your cat had a bit of constipation.
+For example, the reason your cat may have a bloody stool may be caused by the fact that your cat had a bit of constipation.
 Your cat may have strained a too much while trying to go.
 Simple explanation.

-However, if blood continues and/or there appears to be a lot of blood, the blood is bright red, or your cat presents other symptoms, please take your cat to the veterinarian.
-The reason is that your cat may require medical treatment for an infection, an intestinal parasite, cancer, or a bowel obstruction.
+However, if blood continues and/or there appears to be a lot of blood, the blood is bright red, or your cat presents other symptoms, please take your cat to your veterinarian.
+The reason is that your cat may require medical treatment for an infection, an intestinal parasite, cancer, a bowel obstruction, or other potential health issues.

 A Few Important Warnings About Cat Poop

 Most animals don’t show signs they are hurt, sick, or otherwise not able to defend themselves.
 This is just part of their natural instincts to protect themselves.
-While changes in cat behavior are more obvious that something is amiss, problems defecating, urinating, or unusual stools are you potential warning signs.
+While changes in cat behavior are more obvious that something is amiss, problems defecating, urinating, or abnormal cat poop are your potential warning signs.
 While cleaning their litter boxes, you can get sense of what is “normal” for your cats.
 Clumping litter may hide things, but it’s hard to miss diarrhea or blood.

 Grey cat watching a hand scoop a feces out of kitty litter.